Purpose of this Site

 Biographies of Contributors

-Judy Gambrel is originally from Chicago but splits her time between her home in Waterford and Rockford, Illinois.
+Judy Gambrel is originally from Chicago but splits her time between her Waterford home and her business in Rockford, Illinois.
 Her Rockford home is in an 850,000-square-foot former hardware factory built in 1910.
 She and her late husband made a 10,000-square-foot apartment turned museum.
 Judy’s collection boasts original WWI posters and patriotic memorabilia.
 Her building also includes a general store, hardware store, music store and her husband’s antique tool museum.
 Judy was also on Rockford’s local history museum board for eight years.

 Because of her love of antiques and history, someone informed the producers of the History Channel’s hit show American Pickers about her “museum” and she and her collections were featured on two episodes.